MapsPeople/docs/collections/_cms/index.md

 * Edit the Venue name in the available languages
 * Choose a default floor

-* Add an image of the Venue.
-Upload in a 600w x 300h size to make it look its best in our Standard Apps.
+_A note about Venue images:_ You can get MapsPeople to add an image of the Venue.
+It should be in a 600w x 300h size to make it look its best in our Standard Apps.

 ## Buildings